Middle School Science at St. John School

 Dear middle school students and families:

-Welcome to the 2017-2018 school year!
-I’m very happy to be working with all of you, and pray that all students will have a happy, productive year, full of personal and academic growth.
+Welcome to the 2018-2019 school year!
+I’m very happy to be working with all of you, and pray that all students and their families will have a happy, productive year, full of personal and academic growth.

 All science instruction at St. John School is based on the Next Generation Science Standards (NGSS), the national science standards for grades k-12, which were adopted by the state of Washington.
 (You can find an explanation of the NGSS, along with a detailed list of all of the individual standards in grades k-12, here.)